 A session typically involves looking at the needs of companion animals and discussing how to look after pets.
 Speakers talk about why it’s better to adopt a rescued animal, rather than buying one from a breeder.
 We also consider the needs of wild animals and discuss how we can help to protect them.

-We run workshops to train speakers and provide all the resources that are required, including our AnimalKind film, activity ideas and props such as puppets, pictures, games and stories.
+We run primary workshops to train speakers and provide all the resources that are required, including our AnimalKind film, activity ideas and props such as puppets, pictures, games and stories.

 What do cookery demonstrations involve?

-We deliver vegan cookery demonstrations to classes of Food and nutrition students at secondary level and also to classes of pupils at primary level.
+We deliver vegan cookery demonstrations to classes of Food and Nutrition students at secondary level and also to classes of pupils at primary level.
 These sessions, which typically last from an hour to two hours, normally involve demonstrating how to make a simple vegan chilli.

 Depending on the time available, in addition to doing a 20-minute cooking demonstration, the session can involve showing a film, answering questions and running a group activity such as a quiz.

 We run workshops to train cookery demonstrators and provide all the resources that are required such as recipes, films, PowerPoint presentations and activity ideas.